Yedidia Shofet: Post Revolution

 Following the Iranian Revolution of 1979 and the execution of Habib Elghanian, Shofet, along with thousands of other Iranian Jews, immigrated to Southern California.
 While no longer working as a liaison for Iranian Jews, he continued to serve as a symbolic religious figure, urging Iranian Jewish families to preserve their Jewish tradition.
 In the United States, Shofet, with his son and other community leaders, helped establish the Nessah Synagogue in Beverly Hills, California.

 Personal life

 Shofet was married to Rabbanit Heshmat Shofet.
-They had four sons--David Shofet, Mussa Shofet, Ebi Shophet, and Morad Shophet--and two daughters--Yafa Nazarzadeh and Naima Abrishami.
+They had four sons including David Shofet and two daughters.

 Death

 Shofet died on June 24, 2005, in Los Angeles, California.
 He was ninety-six years old.
 He was buried at the Eden Memorial Park Cemetery in Mission Hills, California.